selectiveintellect/vic/install.md

 - `Module::Build` (this is needed for building)
 - `Pegex` (this is needed for grammar parsing.
 Needs to be installed from CPAN)
+- `Moo` (this is needed for multiple inheritance management.
+Needs to be installed from CPAN)
 - `Getopt::Long` (for handling command line options.
 Comes with perl itself)
 - `XXX` (only required for debugging)